 The film is not only bookended with her murder, but occasionally snippets behind that bedroom door crop up as transitional scenes within the film – along with character interviews.

-When we finally get to it play out in full it is an extremely unsettling sequence.
+When we finally get to Stratten’s final day and see it play out in full, it is an extremely unsettling sequence.
 Even watching it today it is truly a disturbing scene.
-Knowing this was a true story, how it’s shot, along with Roberts performance all make it a horrific and disturbing end to the story.
+How the quietness between the two begin, the gradual escalation, Snider growing louder and more violent, Roberts performance, while also knowing this was a true story, it all makes it a horrific and disturbing end to the story.
+It really packs a wallop!

 Ironically, the story of Stratten is almost like a clichéd Hollywood story and the movie tends to verge into television movie quality at times.
 Small town girl, gets on the road to stardom and becomes the toast of Hollywood.
 The way that part of the story plays is rather routine and I don’t think there’s anything special about it.
 Plus, it doesn’t give Hemingway very much to do other than be the innocent girl dazzled by what’s happening to her.